-At least 60 of the 180 ECTS cr. you acquired during your bachelor studies must have been earned in Political Science.
+At least 60 of the 180 ECTS cr. you acquired during your Bachelor studies must have been earned in Political Science.

-At least 6 of the 180 ECTS cr. you acquired during your bachelor studies must have been earned in courses on statistics and methods of the social sciences (not necessarily in Political Science).
+At least 6 of the 180 ECTS cr. you acquired during your Bachelor studies must have been earned in courses on Statistics and Methods of the Social Sciences (not necessarily in Political Science).

-If, in total, you have earned less than 14 ECTS cr. in courses on statistics and methods of the social sciences during your bachelor studies, you have to prove that you acquired the missing knowledge and skills during the first two semesters of your master studies by passing a written exam.
-As preparation for this exam, you are invited to attend the lecture "Statistics II" which is offered every winter term as part of the "Aufbumodul I" in our B.A.
-Political Science.
+If, in total, you have earned more than 6, but less than 14 ECTS cr. in courses on Statistics and Methods of the Social Sciences during your Bachelor studies, you have to prove that you acquired the missing knowledge and skills during the first two semesters of your Master studies by passing a written exam.
+As preparation for this exam, you are invited to attend the lecture "Statistics II" which is offered every winter term as part of the "Aufbumodul I" in our BA "Political Science".

-Some of our seminars are in English, but the majority of seminars and lectures are in German.
+Some of our courses are in English, but the majority of seminars and lectures are in German.
 Therefore, German skills are required at least at level B2, better at C1 (Common European Framework of Reference for Languages).
 In order to prove your command of the German language, you have to pass the "Deutsche Sprachprüfung für den Hochschulzugang ausländischer Studienbewerber" (DSH) or an equivalent.

-You can apply for our M. A. in Empirical Democracy Studies until May 15.
-The programme starts, as a rule, in October (winter term).
+You can apply for our MA "Empirical Democracy Studies" until May 15.
+The program starts, as a rule, in October (winter term).